 Unfortunately, when pesticides are applied in the home, they don’t just kill bugs and disappear.
 Rather they often stick around (for years or decades) and are found in the air and on the dust we touch and breathe, meaning that we all have sustained and multiple exposures to these toxic chemicals.
-And when we apply them outside, pesticides enter the air we breath, fall on the lawn on which we walk and our children play, and eventually seep into our water.
-The result can be devastating for the wildlife with which we share our world, and also may have significant impact on rates of human diseases, including breast cancer.
+And when we apply them outside, pesticides enter the air we breathe, fall on the lawn on which we walk and our children play, and eventually, seep into our water.
+The result can be devastating for the wildlife with which we share our world, and also may have a significant impact on rates of human diseases, including breast cancer.

 How to make an organic pesticide made from vegetables

 You will need:

 - an empty & clean gallon jug (such as a milk jug)

 - a spray bottle with a spray nozzle

 - a funnel

 - a piece of cloth such as a shirt or bandanna